Vish12Aksh/Car_Fare_Prediction/README.md

 LinearRegression: A simple yet effective algorithm for linear relationships in data.

-Model Development Utilities:

-train_test_split: Splits datasets into training and test sets for model evaluation.
+Model Development Utilities: train_test_split: Splits datasets into training and test sets for model evaluation.

 RandomizedSearchCV and GridSearchCV: Tools for hyperparameter tuning to optimize model performance.

 Evaluation Metrics:
 mean_squared_error: Measures prediction error.

 r2_score: Assesses how well predictions fit the actual data.

-Miscellaneous:
+Miscellaneous:-
 pprint: Provides pretty-printing of data for clearer output.

 %matplotlib inline: Ensures that visualizations render inline in environments like Jupyter Notebooks.